ibm-cloud-docs/cloud-infrastructure/ha-3-tier-mzr-terraform.md

 | Floating IP     |                 01    |     01        |  02|

-The scripts use variables to specify your information, OS, Auto scale, and Cloud Object Storage (Cloud Object Storage):
+The scripts use variables to specify your information, OS, Auto scale, and Cloud Object Storage:

 * API and ssh key
 * OS type and image